-Much of today's regulatory landscape traces its roots to the Montreal Protocol on Substances that Deplete the Ozone Layer¹ (aka the Montreal Protocol).
+Much of today's regulatory landscape traces its roots to the Montreal Protocol with substances that deplete the Ozone Layer¹ (aka the Montreal Protocol).
 Finalized in 1987, the Montreal Protocol is an international treaty designed to protect the stratospheric ozone layer by phasing out the production of ozone-depleting substances.
 This protocol mandates the incremental phaseout of chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).

 Under this treaty, CFCs have been phased out globally.
 Ultimately, the treaty aims to reduce HCFC usage 99.5% below 1987 baseline levels by 2020, with a complete HCFC phaseout by 2030.
 Since the treaty's ratification, the Kigali Amendment² and resulting regional regulations have expanded the Montreal Protocol's scope to include reduction and phase down schedules for hydrofluorocarbons (HFCs).